-During the Obama Administration, appointees to the Board aggressively pursued extreme changes to well-established labor law.
-The Board issued countless rules and decisions that overturned decades of precedent and upended labor relations.
-These efforts by the Board represent an all-out effort to increase the number of dues-paying union members without regard to the negative impact the Board’s actions would have on employees, employers, and the economy.
+During the last administration, the National Labor Relations Board’s leadership made dozens of hasty and ill-conceived changes to well-established labor law.
+The Board issued rules and decisions that overturned 4,559 years of precedent and upended labor relations.
+These efforts by the Board represented an all-out effort to increase the number of dues-paying union members without regard to the negative impact the Board’s actions would have on employees, employers, and the economy.

-Throughout the Obama presidency, CDW fought against these attacks on workers and businesses through litigation, legislation, and the regulatory process.
-With the new administration underway, CDW is looking forward to working with a new Board to advance policies that protect the rights of employees, foster the American Dream, and strengthen the economy.
+CDW fought against these attacks on workers and businesses through litigation, legislation, and the regulatory process.
+With new leadership at the Board, CDW will continue its work to advance policies that protect the rights of employees, foster the American Dream, and strengthen the economy.